-Inside the Millennium Dome (2000) Exhibition
+Remembering the Millennium Dome Exhibition (2000)

 Gerald Scarfe's bold Cool Britannia sculpture depicting Tony Blair as a unicorn and the Queen as a lion